 Oil filters can be recycled as soon as the oil found in the reservoir is completely drained.
-Most used oil filters still contain a significant amount of oil, which means that they’re a hazardous waste that needs to be recycled.
+Most used oil filters still contain a significant amount of oil, which means that they’re hazardous waste that needs to be recycled.

 People who throw these parts in the trash should become aware of the fact that both steel and oil are nonrenewable resources.
-The oil collected from recycled filters can be easily converted into the brand-new motor oil, and this would consistently lower the current pollution.
+The oil collected from recycled filters can be easily converted into brand-new motor oil, and this would consistently lower the current pollution.

 Vehicle batteries are made of lead, which is an extremely toxic material.
-Without proper recycling, this toxic material can harm the environment in many ways.
+Without proper car recycling, this toxic material can harm the environment in many ways.
 Also, the whole process of car battery recycling is extremely simple.

+“Almost 80% of a car battery is manufactured from recycled products.”
 First, the lead is separated from the plastic case and fed into a furnace to be melted down.
 Then the lead is reused for the manufacturing of brand-new batteries.

-Tyres And Wheels
+Tires And Wheels

-Burning is the most common way old tyres are treated.
-However, this is toxic to the environment and most of the modern car recycling centres do not follow this traditional method.
+Burning is the most common way old tires are treated.
+However, this is toxic to the environment and most modern car recycling centers do not follow this traditional method.

 Wheels, on the other hand, are pure metal and are melted down and reformed into new shapes.

-Metal from wheels, axels, engine, handles, hoods, etc can be sold to scrap metal companies, who will melt it down so it can be reused.
+Metal from wheels, axles, engines, handles, hoods, etc can be sold to scrap metal companies, who will melt it down so it can be reused.
 Scrapyards make sure that every rusted metal piece on your vehicle is recycled so that it doesn’t get to a landfill.

-Glass from windscreen and windows can be recovered and recycled to produce glass bottles, fibreglass insulation and other important everyday products.
+Glass from windscreens and windows can be recovered and recycled to produce glass bottles, fiberglass insulation, and other important everyday products.
 Auto recyclers can even reuse these items in another vehicle.

-Like any other metal from the car, radiator metal can be scrapped, melted down and reformed to new shapes.
+Like any other metal from the car, radiator metal can be scrapped, melted down, and reformed to new shapes.
 The total price for your scrap radiator will depend upon the type of metal used and the current price of that metal in your area.

 Gasoline, engine oil, brake fluid, power steering fluid, transmission fluid, and coolant are the major fluids present in your car.
 These fluids are hazardous to the environment and flammable as well.

 Fluids like engine oil just get dirty over time and can be cleaned for reuse.
-Disposing of such fluids on soil, groundwater, rivers and natural ecosystems can have deadly impacts.
+Disposing of such fluids on soil, groundwater, rivers, and natural ecosystems can have deadly impacts.